jamietanna/sarahseewhy.github.io/_posts/2019-01-18-reflection-week-3.md

 It was no longer as useful a tool to use which encouraged us to think about our logic (can we simplify it?) or consider another scripting tool (Python, Go, etc).

-Working with BATS this week increased my appreciation for Go's testing features ([autodocumentation]()) and the readability of pytest.
+Working with BATS this week increased my appreciation for Go's testing features (e.g., autodocumentation) and the readability of pytest.

 ### A question of history